I can’t believe this is my third coffee review!

 - Espresso Bourbon

-And honestly, that’s what drew me to Oak & Bond in the first place, the unique barrel aged coffee blends they do with bourbon barrels, scotch and rye whiskey barrels, and even wine barrels.
+And, that’s what drew me to Oak and Bond Coffee Co. in the first place, the unique barrel-aged coffee blends they do with bourbon barrels, scotch and rye whiskey barrels, and even wine barrels.

 All of the bourbon barrels and rye whiskey barrels Oak & Bond sources are out of Kentucky.
 Scotch whiskey barrels are sourced from Scotland.
 And, wine barrels are sourced from Napa, California.